European Mediscience Awards

 In July 2024, hVIVO hosted two large scale events to showcase the opening of its new facility in Canary Wharf, the world’s largest quarantine facility for human challenge trials.
 The first event was customer focussed, whilst the second event hosted institutional investors, sell-side analysts and lifesciences media.
 The positive feedback received led to hVIVO giving ten group tours to investors in the period.
 In addition, hVIVO delivered three live presentations following the release of its financial results with the group CEO and CFO answering live questions. hVIVO recently updated its investor website to ensure it is a destination for investors seeking more information.

-Ondine Biomedical
+Ondine Biomedical Inc.

 Ondine Biomedical is a Canadian life sciences company, based in Vancouver, that is quoted on AIM.
 Ondine has become a global leader in photodisinfection-based therapies to prevent and treat a broad spectrum of infections, including those caused by drug-resistant pathogens.